Scream (roller coaster)

-Scream (originally stylised as Scream!) is a steel roller coaster at Six Flags Magic Mountain.
+Scream (originally stylized as Scream!) is a steel roller coaster at Six Flags Magic Mountain.
 Manufactured by Bolliger & Mabillard, the Floorless Coaster model was the park's sixteenth roller coaster and is located in the Screampunk District area of the park.
 The 150 ft ride consists of a series of roller coaster elements including seven inversions ranging from a zero-g roll to interlocking corkscrews.
 The ride is a mirror image of Medusa at Six Flags Great Adventure.

 History

 In 1999, Six Flags Great Adventure spent $42 million on new attractions including a prototype Floorless Coaster, Medusa, developed and built by Bolliger & Mabillard.
 The immediate popularity of the ride led to several parks installing Floorless Coasters in the early 2000s.

 In November 2002, parts for Scream began arriving at Six Flags Magic Mountain.
 On November 14, 2002, the park officially announced that they would be adding Scream for the 2003 season, making it the park's sixteenth roller coaster.
 According to the park, the ride was added to fill the "missing link to our coaster collection".
 After five months construction, Scream officially opened to the public on April 12, 2003.

 On April 9, 2004, a park employee was killed when they were hit by one of Scream's trains during an after-hours test run.
 According to a statement issued by the park, the employee "deviated from safety training procedures and walked underneath the ride".
 The ride was closed immediately pending clearance by the California Occupational Safety and Health Administration.
 The administration cleared the ride for operation within two weeks.

 In 2015, the coaster received a brand new color scheme of blue track and orange supports for the opening of Twisted Colossus.